mohamed1199/mohamed1199/README.md

 ### Hey, I'm Mohamed Nebbai! 👋

 ➡️   [LinkedIn](www.linkedin.com/in/nebbai) <br>
-🧑🏼‍💻  I'm now an Engineering Student and I work as a freelancer <br>
+🧑🏼‍💻  I'm now an Engineering Student and I have worked as a freelancer for 2 years<br>

 🇲🇦  From Morocco <br>